gabibdods/GitPush/README.md

 ### Streamline Git Workflow

-- Create a script-driven interface that automates the repetitive sequence of staging, committing, and pushing to Git remotes.
+- Create a script-driven interface that automates the repetitive sequence of staging, committing, and pushing to Git remotes

 ### Support Multi-Repo & Multi-Remote Projects

-- Ensure seamless handling of nested submodules and dual remote targets like GitHub and GitLab.
+- Ensure seamless handling of nested submodules and dual remote targets like GitHub and GitLab

 ---